|UPDATED: June 29, 2021

 This route was abandoned around 1859 due to harsh terrain at Rocky

 sandy areas in the canyon.
-Unfortunately the historic trails
+Unfortunately the historic trails to the

 immediately south of Marl